 You can also achieve performance objectives outside of your employment.
 For example, you may act in a voluntary capacity as treasurer to a club or society.

 To make progress, you should actively plan your career, setting yourself goals which should include the types of jobs you would like to do.
-Take a look at our Competency Framework to help you plan, which can be accessed from the 'Related links' section of this page.
+Take a look at our career navigator to help you plan.

 No. You do not have to obtain your practical experience in an organisation which has been approved by ACCA.
 Although there are advantages to achieving your PER if you do work for an ACCA Approved Employer.